writethedocs/www/docs/conf/portland/2023/tickets.rst

 Write the Docs {{ name }} {{ year }} is an in-person conference.
 Each ticket includes:

-* Live streaming of all talks
+* Entry to all conference events and activities
-* Q&A with speakers after each talk (may not be available for all speakers)
+* Drinks and snacks on event days (Sunday-Tuesday)
-* Access to the conference chat with all other attendees, speakers and sponsors
+* Welcome Reception and Social Event with light snacks and drinks
-* Access to the writing day
+* Wifi throughout the event
-* The virtual job fair
+* Meeting lots of fantastic people in a spacious, inviting venue

-**All talk videos will be published on our YouTube channel no later than 1 week after the conference.**
+**All talk videos will be published on our YouTube channel no later than 1 month after the conference.**

 Refund Policy
 -------------